Photos by Greg Venuto, Stadium Journey

 Capacity: 3,500

-Food & Beverage 1
+Food & Beverage 2

-Atmosphere 4
+Atmosphere 3

 The ceiling, which looks like the bottom of an old ship, is quite captivating.
 Fans are often looking up to check out the surroundings.
 The scoreboard is old school and displays - the score.
-A few statistics are flashed but there are no video or auxiliary boards.

 Neighborhood 4

-Fans 4
+Fans 3

-Fan support has always been staunch at Ingalls, but the pandemic and some losing seasons have taken a bit of starch out of the fan base.
-Tickets were easier to obtain this year but expect fans to return and a winning season or two would really help to bolster the level of enthusiasm.
-Yale has not posted a winning season since 2018-19 and will finish under .500 again in 2022-23.
-The Bulldogs are averaging about 1900 per contest but were over 3000 per game from 2009-10 to 2018-19.
+Fan support had been staunch at Ingalls, but losing seasons have taken a bit of starch out of the fan base.
+Tickets were readily available last season (2023-24).
+Yale has not posted a winning season since 2018-19.
+The Bulldogs averaged 1683 per contest in 2023-24 (48% of capacity) but averaged over 3000 per game from 2009-10 to 2018-19.

-Access 3
+Access 4

 There is adequate access to the campus coming from I-91 or I-95 into downtown New Haven.
-The campus is about 90 minutes from New York City and 45 minutes from Hartford to the North and Stamford to the south.
+The campus is about 90 minutes from New York City and 45 minutes from Hartford to the North and Stamford to the South.

-New Haven is the last stop on the Metro North Railroad and the station on State Street is situated just over one mile from Ingalls.
+New Haven is the last stop on the Metro-North Railroad, and the station on State Street is situated just over one mile from Ingalls.

 Getting into the arena can take a bit of time as there is no lobby.
-Crowds sometimes back up outside on a cold night waiting to get through security.
+Crowds sometimes back up outside on a cold night, waiting to get through security.

 Return on Investment 5